 The transfer of member data took place prior to 1 January 2015, in a migration process that had been planned and coordinated with the Board of Trustees.
 Intensive testing of data and calculations were also part of the migration process.
 This ensured the consistency of personal data and the correct implementation of regulations in the new IT system.
 SLPS was able to take over the outsourced tasks on schedule.

 For the pension fund as well as its supplementary fund, SLPS has thus been performing the following management and administrative services since 1 January 2015:

-Operational management – The pension fund’s operational management comprises the specialist and HR-related management of the fund’s operation.
+Operational management – The pension fund’s operational management comprises the technical and HR-related management of the fund’s operation.
 The managing director takes his orders from the Board of Trustees.
-Together with the chairman, he prepares for meetings with the Board and consults on questions using his specialist expertise.
+Together with the chairman, he prepares the Board meetings and consults on questions using his specialist expertise.
 The managing director plans and coordinates all activities between the fund and external providers (regulatory authorities, auditors, actuarial experts etc.).
 He also ensures that the Board’s resolutions and decisions are implemented.
-An additional task is supervising employees and quality assurance in the day-to-day work of administration.
+An additional task is supervising employees and ensuring quality in the day-to-day work of administration.